jamiesonbecker/fillup.js/README.md

     page2.html("<h2>page 2</h2>");

-The offstage version stays the same as it was originally, but the onstage version now has a headline.
+The offstage version stays the same as it was originally, but the onstage version now has a headline!

-You can create as many copies as you want with different classnames, *without trashing your original!*
+You can create as many copies as you want with different classnames, modify them individually, and attach event handlers to them all, *all without trashing your original!*

-(This is especially important when you start attaching methods to the DOM!
-Most HTML templaters can't actually work with real source HTML for just this reason.)
+(Most HTML templaters can't actually work with real source HTML for just this reason.)

-**In other words, this gives you pure HTML templates,.. except without templates!
+**In other words, this gives you pure HTML templates,.. without complex templates.
 Simple, right?**

+You just use regular jquery code, CSS selectors, etc to modify your template.
+No variables, no weird template language, just clean separation of view (presentation/html) from controller logic (which stays javascript, where it should be).

-And in one just action-packed line of code... but here's where it gets REALLY useful!
+And in one just action-packed line of code... now, here's where it gets REALLY useful:

 Using FillUp with dynamic templates like forms
 ----------------------------------------------